KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 ## 8. Interface Design

 ### 8.1 Wireframes

-A skeletal outline of the webpage, those wireframes shows the structure and placement of elements.
+We will be shaping how users interact with our system by using wireframes.
+These wireframes serve as skeletal outlines of our webpages, showcasing the structure and placement of elements.
+By leveraging wireframes, we can plan and visualize the layout of our interface.

 **User login page**
-when users open up the webpage.
 This log in page will display before entry the calculator.
-This page gives users options for log-in and sign-up an account also try it out.
+This page gives users options for log-in and sign-up an account.
 > ![login page](wireframe_user_login.png)
 **Sign up page**:
-In this page will grab user's username and password details.
-Alternately, User can still log in if they remember their login details after enter this page, or they can try the calculator without an account.
+In this page, users can sign up an account by providing user name and password.
 > ![signup page](wireframe_sign_up.png)
-**Index page**: User will be able to view their transaction reports on this page.
-Where users can edit payment date, delete transaction, add new mortgage and update mortgage.
+**Index page**: Users will be able to view their transaction reports on this page.
+Where users can add new mortgage, update mortgage, and delete data.
+This page gives the users of overall of their summary data and mortgage maturity.
 ![wireframe_index](wireframe_index.png)
-**Add mortgage page**: After the user logs in or clicks the 'Try it out' button, the adding new mortgage page will be displayed.
-This page allows users to input new mortgage information.
+**Add mortgage page**: This page allows users to input a new mortgage.
 > ![wireframe_add_mortgage](wireframe_add_mortgage.png)
-**Update mortgage page**: After a new mortgage is established, user will be able to edit mortgage on this page.
+**Update mortgage page**: After a new mortgage is established, the user will be able to edit mortgage on this page or when they click update mortgage button on the index page.
 This page will display current mortgage details and allow users to update the information.
 Users can analysis override payment and add extra costs if there is any.
-A comment textarea for comment on the costs.
+A comment text area for comment on the costs.
 _Note:_ The numbers in the input fields are an example.
 > ![wireframe_update_mortgage](wireframe_update_mortgage.png)
 **Deleting Data Page**: If users wish to delete existing transactions or mortgages, they can access this page through the removing data button on the index page.